timoffex/CAGD/README.md

 which occurs in every function in this header).

 The `src/main.cpp` file currently includes some basic tests for the `Bezier` namespace.
-This file may be compiled with the following command from the root directory:
+This file may be compiled with the following command from the root directory (note: you may need to create the bin/ directory manually first):
 ```
   g++ -std=c++1z src/main.cpp -o bin/test
 ```